- Led by The Royal London Hospital and implemented in its children’s department.

-- Aiming to improve quality of life and outcomes for infants, children and adolescents with faecal incontinence and constipation.
+- Aimed to improve quality of life and outcomes for infants, children and adolescents with faecal incontinence and chronic constipation.

-- Involves offering patients a comprehensive assessment, including many of the psychological, physical and physiological components of the condition, in order to target treatment and optimise quality of life for these patients.
+- Offered patients a comprehensive assessment, including many of the psychological, physical and physiological components of the condition, to target treatment and optimise quality of life for these patients.

 - Project ran from March 2016 to August 2017.